Skip to main content

 string emptyString = "";

-bool isEmpty = string.IsNullOrEmpty(emptyString); // Or emptyString.Length == 0
+bool isEmpty = string.IsNullOrEmpty(emptyString); // or emptyString.Length == 0

 Key Differences Analysis:

-• Behavior: Swift recommends using the isEmpty property, whereas C# developers are accustomed to string.IsNullOrEmpty() or checking Length == 0.
+• Behavior: Swift recommends using the isEmpty property, whereas C# developers are accustomed to using string.IsNullOrEmpty() or checking Length == 0.

 Mutability & Value Types